DEC(LOCAL) - COMPENSATION AND BENEFITS: LEAVES AND ABSENCES

 - The employee is absent more than three consecutive workdays because of personal illness or illness in the immediate family;

-- The District requires medical certification due to a questionable pattern of absences or when deemed necessary by the supervisor or Superintendent;
+- The District requires medical certification due to a questionable pattern of absences or when deemed necessary by the supervisor or Superintendent; or

 In each case, medical certification shall be made by a health-care provider as defined by the FMLA.
 [See DECA(LEGAL)]